-Therefore prop.
-1 says in particular that “Every presentable locally cartesian closed -category interprets homotopy type theory.”
+Therefore theorem 1 says in particular that “Every presentable locally cartesian closed -category interprets homotopy type theory.”

 It seems that Chris Kapulkin is close to establishing an actual equivalence, in a suitable sense, between homotopy type theories (without possibly univalence) and presentable locally Cartesian closed -Categories, in higher analogy of the relation between type theory and category theory (see there for more).

 The internal logic of (presentable) locally cartesian closed -categories was explicitly conjectured in (Joyal 2011) to be a sort of homotopy type theory (specifically, that with intensional identity types and dependent products).